-What Are the Risks of a Reduction Mammoplasty?
+What Are The Risks Associated With Reduction Mammoplasty?

 Like all other surgical procedures, a reduction mammoplasty does carry several risks.
-As a patient, it is important to understand these risks before you choose to have your surgery.
+As a patient, it is important to understand these risks before going ahead with the procedure.

-Risks which are commonly associated with a reduction mammoplasty include unfavourable scars, infection, temporary or more long term numbness of the nipple, anaesthesia risks, excessive bleeding, blood clots, slow wound healing and skin discolouration.
+Risks that are commonly associated with a reduction mammoplasty include unfavourable scars, infection, temporary or more long-term numbness of the nipple, anaesthesia risks, excessive bleeding, blood clots, slow wound healing and skin discolouration.
 All these risks will be explained to you before the procedure takes place.
 The patient must also sign a consent form to acknowledge they have understood and accepted the risks of the procedure.

-Since breasts are delicate areas of the body, it is important to choose a surgeon with a lot of experience in this procedure.
+Since breasts are delicate areas of the body and prone to scars, it is important to choose a surgeon with a lot of experience in this procedure.
 Therefore, you may have to do some research into the surgeon you intend to use.